silver-cpu/Obsidian.md-1.8.4-Privacy-Forensic-Analysis/README.md

 | 23:15 EDT 05/04/2025 | Close Application |
 | 23:20 EDT 05/04/2025 | Force Stop Application from running in background in app settings |

-Now that we know where to look, we can now extract these artifacts and parse through the data!
+Now that it is clear where to look, this can now extract these artifacts and parse through the data!
 | Location: | Why is this important? |
 |-|-|
 | /data/app/~~J4PHE12PKyRx8lrqqstftQ==/md.obsidian-LV_ft233GdUFJTmDP_6PRA==/base.apk | The installed application apk file |